DFHack/dfhack/docs/Scripts.rst

 gui/advfort
 ===========
 This script allows to perform jobs in adventure mode.
 For more complete help press '?' while script is running.
-It's most confortable to use this as a keybinding. (e.g. keybinding set Ctrl-T gui/advfort).
+It's most comfortable to use this as a keybinding. (e.g. keybinding set Ctrl-T gui/advfort).
 Possible arguments:

 * -a or --nodfassign - uses different method to assign items.